 Video telematics refers to an integrated form of vehicle video technology that combines video data with vehicle data.
-One common way in which video telematics is utilised involves the placement of multiple cameras in and around the vehicle, linked to and managed via a telematics solution from a remote office.
+One common way in which video telematics is utilized involves the placement of multiple cameras in and around the vehicle, linked to and managed via a telematics solution from a remote office.

 You might be asking yourself why you need video telematics if you already have dash cams in your fleet.
 Essentially, a dash cam is the basic level of using video.
 It gives you some limited visibility in one direction but not a complete understanding of what is happening on the road.
 And this is where video telematics comes in.